- Hydromorphone oral tablet is available as both a generic and brand-name drug. Brand name: Dilaudid.

 If you have an allergic reaction, call your doctor or local poison control center right away.
-If your symptoms are severe, call 911 or go to the nearest emergency room.
+If your symptoms are severe, call 911 or your local emergency medical services or go to the nearest emergency room.

 Don’t take this drug again if you’ve ever had an allergic reaction to it.
 Taking it again could be fatal (cause death).